Dr Joshua Hobbs

 Student education

-I spent two years teaching English in South Korea where I developed a love of teaching.
+I spent a few years teaching English in South Korea where I developed a love of teaching.
 During my time at Sheffield I was fortunate to be able to develop this further through involvment with the award-winning outreach programme Philosophy in the City.
-Since coming to Leeds I have taught Political Philosophy in the Department of Politics and International Studies and now teach Applied and Interdisciplinary Ethics at the IDEA Centre.
+Since coming to Leeds I have taught Political Philosophy in the Department of Politics and International Studies and now teach Applied Ethics across the University.

 Office Hours: